 Of course, shopping around isn’t fun – we’re talking about buying insurance after all.

 However, you don’t have to do all the legwork yourself.
 Look for services that can provide you with quotes from different providers at the same time.

 The Cover mobile app, for instance, will get you a quote in minutes.
 All you need to do is answer a few short questions and the app will scan over 30 different providers to get you the best rate.
-(You can download it from the App Store or Google Play store for free)

 2. Reduce coverage on older cars

 Be smart about what types of car insurance you need.
 Once your car reaches a certain age, or gets enough miles on the clock, the depreciation means having collision or comprehensive insurance isn’t really worth it.

 If you have an older car (another way to potentially save money) then consider the trade off between liability vs full coverage as a way of potentially reducing costs.

 There’s a direct relationship between higher premiums and a lower deductible.
 This makes it a straightforward route to lower auto insurance costs.

 Keep in mind that if you do get in an accident the money you might have saved from lower premiums would quickly be offset by the higher deductible.

 Your own driving habits do play a part.
 The less you drive the less time you spend on the road to be in an accident, so you are less of a risk.